Scott Frost

-After retiring as a player, Frost served as an assistant coach for a number of college football teams, most notably as the offensive coordinator for the Oregon Ducks from 2013 to 2015, where he helped coach Heisman trophy-winner Marcus Mariota and the 2014 Oregon Ducks to a berth in the first college football playoff, where they lost to Ohio State in the national championship game.
+After retiring as a player, Frost served as an assistant coach for several college football teams, most notably as the offensive coordinator for the University of Oregon from 2013 to 2015, where he helped the 2014 Oregon Ducks football team to a berth in the first college football playoff (CFP), where they lost to Ohio State in the national championship game.

-Frost was subsequently hired as the head coach at the University of Central Florida (UCF), where he coached for two seasons.
-After an inaugural season of 6–7 in 2016, Frost's 2017 UCF Knights posted a 13–0 record, winning the American Athletic Conference championship and defeating the Auburn Tigers in the Peach Bowl.
-The Colley Matrix recognized the 2017 UCF team as national champions, and the school claims a national title despite not winning the college football playoff.
-The NCAA openly recognizes UCF as co-champs with Alabama in the official record book.
+Frost was subsequently hired as the head football coach at the UCF, where he coached for two seasons.
+After an inaugural season of 6–7 in 2016, Frost's 2017 Knights posted a 13–0 record, winning the American Athletic Conference championship and defeating the Auburn Tigers in the Peach Bowl.
+The Colley Matrix recognized the 2017 UCF team as national champions, and the school claims a national title despite not receiving an invitation to participate in the College Football Playoff.
+However, the NCAA only recognizes the 2017 UCF team as a “Final National Polls Leader,” reserving “National/Co-National Champion” status for teams that finish atop at least one of the “consensus polls,” those being the AP, Coaches Poll, and NFF/FWAA.
 This remains Frost's only winning season as a head coach.

-In December 2017, Frost accepted the head coaching position at his alma mater, the University of Nebraska.
+In December 2017, Frost accepted the head coaching position at his alma mater, the University of Nebraska–Lincoln.
 Frost's coaching record at Nebraska was 16–31, with a 10–26 record in the Big Ten Conference, a 5–22 record in games decided by eight points or less, and an 0–14 record against ranked opponents.
 Nebraska fired Frost three games into the 2022 season after an upset loss at home against Georgia Southern.

+In December 2024, Frost was re-hired as UCF's head coach following the resignation of Gus Malzahn.